BestTimesToVisit.com Logo

 activity

-Embark on a traditional camel caravan as the first rays of sun paint the vast Erg Chebbi dunes in hues of gold and rose.
-Feel the silence of the desert envelop you, broken only by the soft padding of camel feet, and witness a spectacle that has captivated travelers for centuries.
+Embark on a traditional camel caravan as the first rays of sun paint the Erg Chebbi dunes in hues of orange and gold.
+Feel the silence of the desert awaken around you, a truly spiritual experience that connects you to ancient nomadic routes.
+Opt for a private trek for a more intimate encounter with this vast, sandy ocean.

 Best time: Oct-Apr